Faculty, MFA in Creative Writing Program

 Residency Site: Plainfield VT

-Kenny Fries is the author of The History of My Shoes and the Evolution of Darwin’s Theory, recipient of the Outstanding Book Award from the Gustavus Myers Center for the Study of Human Rights and Bigotry, and Body, Remember: A Memoir, as well as editor of Staring Back: The Disability Experience from the Inside Out.
+Faculty member Kenny Fries is the author of The History of My Shoes and the Evolution of Darwin’s Theory, recipient of the Outstanding Book Award from the Gustavus Myers Center for the Study of Human Rights and Bigotry, and Body, Remember: A Memoir, as well as editor of Staring Back: The Disability Experience from the Inside Out.
 He was commissioned by Houston Grand Opera to write the libretto for “The Memory Stone,” which premiered at Asia Society Texas Center.
 His books of poems include Anesthesia and Desert Walking.
-He was a Creative Arts Fellow of the Japan/US Friendship Commission and the National Endowment for the Arts and a Fulbright Scholar to Japan; and has received grants from DAAD (German Academic Exchange), the Canada Council for the Arts, Ontario Arts Council, and Toronto Arts Council.
+He was a Creative Arts Fellow of the Japan/U.S. Friendship Commission and the National Endowment for the Arts; a Fulbright Scholar to Japan; and has received grants from DAAD (German Academic Exchange), the Canada Council for the Arts, Ontario Arts Council, and Toronto Arts Council.
 He will be a Fulbright Scholar to Germany in the spring 2017.
 Both In the Province of the Gods, which received the Creative Capital innovative literature grant, and In the Gardens of Japan, a poem sequence will be published in fall 2017.

 MFA in Theater Arts-Playwriting, Columbia University, School of the Arts